Recently in Sex Category

-I have a part of me that helps with sex, yet I seem to live in a virtual bubble when it comes to sex.
-Since forever, this part of me has used pornography amongst other things, some of which became rather unsafe for me.
+I seem to live in a virtual bubble when it comes to sex.
+Since forever, a very specific part of me has used pornography amongst other things, some of which became rather unsafe for me.
 I eventually classified all that as self-harm, with some activities being more harmful than others.
 Some are purely psychological harm and others are also physical harm.

 The purpose has always been to confirm a core belief, that I am supposed to be hurt sexually.

 I thought for a long while that this part of me was just evil.
-I eventually found out that was not the case, but rather was just doing what he thought he was supposed to in order to protect some of the younger parts.
-I still don't fully understand how being involved in sex protects younger parts, when in the end it triggers everyone.
+I eventually found out that was not the case, but rather was just doing what he thought he was supposed to in order to protect some of the younger hurt parts of me.
+I still don't fully understand how that protects younger parts, when in the end it triggers everyone.
 Well, maybe I do.
 In some ways it works to shield them from the abuse since it displaces it.
 But as we became more aware all over, this kind of coping didn't work as well.

 But tonight, while at my parents, they seemed to be very distrustful of me when I was fixing my Dad's computer.
 At first I didn't put two and two together.
 And if this were a year or two ago, I would never have.
 But, now with my increased awareness, I made a connection that may have been not true, but it was a connection I made and it troubled me.

 They were around for all the "getting caught" stuff, the "lying", the breakdowns and suicide attempts, and the multiple personality diagnosis.
 It was the way it had to be.
-I had to survive by hiding what was happening and how I managed it in my head.
-So, I cannot help but wonder if my parents were thinking I have multiple personalities and have done things in the past, so I'm not trustworthy because I'm not really in control or I'm not really who I say I am?
+I had to survive by hiding what was happening to me and how I managed it in my head.
+So, I cannot help but wonder if my parents were thinking I'm not trustworthy because I'm not always in "control"?

 If that's the case, then does how far I've come count for nothing?
 I built a career, bought a house, married, and had kids.
 I did all that in as whole a way as I could.
 They know I still have trouble and work at healing, but I thought they knew I was trustworthy and a decent person.